farao-community/farao-community.github.io/pages/docs/castor/special-features/loop-flows.md

 \end{equation}$$

 With: <br> - LFC, the set of bidding zones for which we compute the commercial flows, set under [loop-flow-countries](/docs/parameters#loop-flow-countries)
-<br> - NP, the net position of the bidding zone z, read from the [ReferenceProgram](/docs/input-data/reference-program) given as input of the RAO
+<br> - NP, the net position of the bidding zone z, read from the [ReferenceProgram](/docs/input-data/reference-program)
 <br> - PTDF, the power transfer distribution factor of the bidding zone z on the FlowCnec c, eventually recomputed within the RAO depending on the value of the configuration parameter [loop-flow-approximation](/docs/parameters#loop-flow-approximation).
 The PTDF represents FlowCnec c's sensitivity to a variation of the net position on the bidding zone Z mapped on the network according to [GLSK](/docs/input-data/glsk)).